michaeljstutz/node-data-migrator/README.md

 ###<a name="addCondition"></a> addCondition(params)

-Adds new condition(s) to the private conditions object.
+Adds one or more conditions to the private object.
 This allows the use of key based string references in the addPath functions.

 **Since**